 Senators Ask Trump's EPA Pick To Disclose His Connections To Energy Industry

-Democratic Senators on the Environment and Public Works committee say Donald Trump's choice to lead the Environmental Protection Agency should reveal his connections with energy insiders before his confirmation hearings get underway.
+Democratic senators on the Environment and Public Works Committee say Donald Trump's choice to lead the Environmental Protection Agency should reveal his connections with energy insiders before his confirmation hearings get underway.

-In the letter dated Tuesday, the senators told Scott Pruitt, currently Oklahoma's Attorney General, they were concerned about his close ties to energy lobbyists and wanted him to disclose lists of donors who contributed to a nonprofit organization that took funds from a network connected to the Koch brother's.
+In the letter dated Tuesday, the senators told Scott Pruitt, currently Oklahoma's attorney general, they were concerned about his close ties to energy lobbyists and wanted him to disclose lists of donors who contributed to a nonprofit organization that took funds from a network connected to the Koch brothers.

-Pruitt is an outspoken critic of climate change and has sued the Obama Administration over the EPA's Clean Power Plan.
-The letter was signed by five Democrats plus Independent Bernie Sanders.
+Pruitt is an outspoken critic of climate change and has sued the Obama administration over the EPA's Clean Power Plan.
+The letter was signed by five Democrats plus independent Bernie Sanders.

-"We have been troubled that as Attorney General of Oklahoma you used, nearly verbatim, industry talking points in official correspondence your office sent to EPA concerning EPA's estimation of methane pollution in your state," the letter read signed by Sens.
-Sheldon Whitehouse (D-R.I.), Ed Markey (D-MA), Jeff Merkley (D-Ore), Cory Booker (D-N.J.), Ben Cardin (D-MD) and Sanders (I-VT).
+"We have been troubled that as Attorney General of Oklahoma you used, nearly verbatim, industry talking points in official correspondence your office sent to EPA concerning EPA's estimation of methane pollution in your state," said the letter, signed by Sens.
+Sheldon Whitehouse, Ed Markey, Jeff Merkley, Cory Booker, Ben Cardin and Sanders.

 "What that conduct says about your ability to lead EPA in a manner that is not beholden to special or secret interests is a subject we expect will receive a full airing during your confirmation hearing," the letter continued.